benlk/nlac-zoning-tracker/.github/ISSUE_TEMPLATE/zoning-variance--rezoning--or-special-permit.md

 After NLAC has voted:

-- [ ] Fill out recommendation form, with comments
+- [ ] Fill out recommendation form, with comments:
 - [ ] Send recommendation form to City